acristoffers/Lachesis/README.md

 If you work with another system, like Linux ARM, BSD or Solaris, you can checkout this repository and build the project yourself.
 It should run anywhere electron and node runs.
-The best way to build this project is to install node and npm and execute `npm run dist` in the project root.
+The best way to build this project is to install node and yarn and execute `yarn run dist` in the project root.
 This will install all dependencies and build the project into desktop/dist.

 ## Screenshots